willkjackson/templating-engine-plugin/docs/tutorials/jte-the-basics/3-first-libraries.md

 Generally, the most idiomatic way to define a step is to create a `call` method that takes no input parameters.

 !!! note
-    In future labs, we'll learn how to pass information to our steps through the pipeline configuration file.
+    In future labs, we'll learn how to pass information to our steps through the Pipeline Configuration file.

 Push the following code to the empty files you created in your library repo: